KaidiGuo/Algorithm-Exercises/README.md

    When to use sliding window?
    Question like:
    - "finding the substring that meet certain criterion."

+   Right pointer loop through list,
+      while substr does not meet criterion, do something that impact the criterion move left pointer

    ---
    + Medium 438 Find All Anagrams in a String
    + Medium 209.
 Minimum Size Subarray Sum
+   + **Medium 904.
+Fruit Into Baskets**

 5. [Linked List](https://github.com/KaidiGuo/Algorithm-Exercises/tree/master/Linked%20List)
    + Medium 2 Add Two Numbers  -- `[carry = carry//10]`